thriveweb/deking-new/content/pages/home.md

 bannerButton:
   label: Enquire
   link: contact
-teamTitle: DeKing Decks – Brisbane & Gold Coast – The Timber Deck Builder Specialists
+teamTitle: DeKing Decks – Brisbane  – The Timber Deck Builder Specialists
 teamDescription: >-
   Since 2003 the friendly [team of people](https://deking-decks.netlify.com/about/team/) at Deking have been